 The wait is over!
 Dr. Deschamps-Braly’s new book “Facial Feminization Surgery: The Journey to Gender Affirmation” is back and available now.
 This second edition covers the advances in facial feminization as well as helpful patient stories and is a great resource for FFS patients and their loved ones.LEARN MORE

 Dermabrasion can be performed on targeted areas of skin or the entire face, depending on your individual skin condition and desired result.
-The procedure can also be used in combination with other treatments, such as scar revision, facelift, pan facial rejuvenation, or TCA chemical peel.
+The procedure can also be used in combination with other treatments, such as scar revision, facelift, or pan facial rejuvenation.

 - Active rosacea